If you want to extract the very best from your moving coil cartridge, you really need a good step-up transformer, like the beautiful Ortofon ST-70.

 I’m not a retailer and I’m not selling SUTs, I’m not sponsored by Ortofon and I have no advertisers, so it doesn’t bother me if you use one or not.
 But I do love helping people get the most from their systems and their vinyl especially.
 So, why use a SUT?
 That’s easy, there are only gains to be had: better realism, micro-dynamics, fluidity, lower noise, wider frequency response, no parts to wear out and on it goes.
 Sonically, once you’ve heard a decent SUT in a good system, you simply CAN NEVER GO BACK.
 I mean this, I’ve tried.

 The added punch, reduced noise and ‘glare’, extra ‘in-the-roomness’ and liquid-smooth texture that you can only get with a SUT make them the MC phono preamplifier of choice for discerning listeners.
-The problem is, they just aren’t a part of mainstream vinyldom these days, so most people no almost nothing about them!
+The problem is, they just aren’t a part of mainstream vinyldom these days, so most people know almost nothing about them!

 Hi-fi retailers with shelves filled with active gain stages are going to tell you something very different.
 They don’t have an Ortofon ST-70 to sell you and they can’t supply you with one either because they don’t keep stock. * Heck, I bet nobody in the store has ever even seen one.
-I custom ordered this one from Ortofon Australia.
+I custom-ordered this one from Ortofon Australia.
 There were none in the country, it took three months to arrive and was a ‘special import’ item.

 * Amusingly, this is despite several Australian online retailers continuing to advertise that they have ST-70s in stock available for shipment.
 They do not!